canonical/matter-docs/docs/tutorials/Creating an OS Image with OpenThread Border Router.rst

 Read about
 `system user assertion <https://ubuntu.com/core/docs/system-user>`_ to know how the manual account setup looks like and how it can be automated.

+✅ Congratulations.
+The Ubuntu Core installation is complete and the device is ready for use.
+The OTBR services should be running and functional.

 ..
 TODO: add usb installation steps